sequelize/sequelize/docs/getting-started.md

 ## Promises

+Sequelize uses [Bluebird](http://bluebirdjs.com) promises to control async control-flow.

+**Note:** _Sequelize use independent copy of Bluebird instance.
+You can access it using `Sequelize.Promise` if you want to set any Bluebird specific options_

-Sequelize uses promises to control async control-flow.
-If you are unfamiliar with how promises work, don't worry, you can read up on them [here](https://github.com/wbinnssmith/awesome-promises) and [here](http://bluebirdjs.com/docs/why-promises.html).
+If you are unfamiliar with how promises work, don't worry, you can read up on them [here](http://bluebirdjs.com/docs/why-promises.html).

 Basically, a promise represents a value which will be present at some point - "I promise you I will give you a result or an error at some point".
 This means that